owncast/owncast.github.io/content/docs/troubleshooting.md

 ## Misc video issues

 If you're running into random video stability issues make sure you're running a supported version of ffmpeg.
 [Download ffmpeg 4.1.5 or above](https://ffmpeg.org/download.html).

+As an aside, ffmpeg installed via Snap packages do not work due to the sandoxing of Snap distributed software.